James Livingood has been a dog sitter for several years. He has written numerous articles and a book about the topic because he loves dogs.

-When selecting your favorite name, you may be tempted to simply choose your favorite name.
-However, you want to choose the name that personally reflects your dog.
-After all, this name is for them and should be a reflection of the attitude or behavior.
+When selecting a name, you may be tempted to simply choose your favorite name.
+However, you want to choose a name that personally reflects your dog.
+After all, this name is for them and should be a reflection of their attitude or behavior.
 This will allow you to bond better with your hound than if you just gave a generic name.

 Human names can be tricky because you may know someone with that particular name.
 If they come in contact with your dog, they will think you named your dog after them (even if you didn't).
 This can be thought of as insulting and many people do not like sharing a name with people's pets.
 That being said, some human names are quite beautiful, so if you find one that matches, don't rule it out entirely.